Adventech/sabbath-school-lessons/src/en/2025-03/07/teacher-comments.md

 #### Part II: Commentary

-Part II: Commentary

 Exodus 15:22–18:27 describes Israel’s journey to Sinai.
 The passage contains five narratives: two stories are related to the gift of water.
 The first water narrative, at Mara, concerns making bitter water sweet (Exod.
 15:22–27).
 The second water narrative concerns water springing from a rock (Exod.
 17:1–7).
 In between these two stories lies miraculous gifts of food—quail and manna—and teachings about how to keep the Sabbath (Exod.
 16:1–36).
 These three wonders—water, quail, and manna—are followed by two additional accounts, namely, the Lord’s gift of victory over the Amalekites (Exod.
 17:8–16) and Jethro’s visit, during which time he gives wise advice to Moses (Exod.
 18:1–27).

 **The Gift of Water at Mara**

-The Gift of Water at Mara

 For the first time in the book of Exodus, the Hebrew root lun— “murmur,” “grumble,” “complain”—appears in our story about the lack of potable water in the Desert of Shur.
 The Israelites stopped at Mara, where the water was bitter; so, the “people grumbled against Moses” (Exod.
 15:24, NIV).
 Unfortunately, lun became a key expression that marks Israel’s stories of wandering through the wilderness.
 It is a dominant word in the stories of manna and quail, where this negative term occurs eight times (as a verb in Exodus 16:2, 7, and 8; as a noun in Exodus 16:7, 8; and twice more in verses 9 and 12).
 It also is mentioned in the next account regarding water springing from the rock in the Rephidim narrative (Exod.
 17:3-6).
 The same idea of murmuring or grumbling occurs in the book of Numbers (Num.
 14:2, 27, 29, 36; Num.
 16:11, 41; Num.
 17:5, 10).
 This term is used outside of the Pentateuch only in Joshua 9:18.